Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Guilds/Guilds.md

 # Guilds

-Eventually, as sovereigns (groups, organizations, integrated product teams) mature, they will combine autonomy and tradecraft with education.
+Eventually, as sovereigns (groups, organizations, integrated delivery teams) mature, they will combine autonomy and tradecraft with education.
 For the simple reason that each guild may prefer specialized in-house training for a lot of its skills.
 Generic education can then focus on a smaller set of common material.
 I call them guilds.

 Since we plan to have a core advisory execution team, one of its roles can be to guide the formation and development of each sovereign into a mature guild.